gbif/ssg-gb26/content/05_travel-accommodation/en.md

 2333 CW  Leiden
 [cityresorthotelleiden.nl](https://cityresorthotelleiden.nl/)

 A special price of €131.50 per person per night, including breakfast is offered.

-Please contact [salesleiden@cityresort.nl](mailto:salesleiden@cityresort.nl), mentioning GB26.
+You should book via [cityresorthotelleiden.nl](https://cityresorthotelleiden.nl/en/).
+Click 'Book now', then adjust the number of persons staying per room.
+Then click 'Add Code', select 'Rate Access/Corporate Code' and fill in 'Groups' and click 'Add'.
+Then click 'Add Code' again and select 'Discount Code' and fill in the code: **BIODIVERSITY19** and click 'Add'.
+Click 'Update Guests and Rooms', select the dates which you would like to stay and finish the reservation.

 **Tulip Inn and Golden Tulip Hotel**
 Schipholweg 3